Balakrishna-3008/Docker/README.md

   VOLUME

   # to push the image to your own dockerhub account
-  first you need to tag the image docker tag name orginalimage name for ex  i need to make ubuntu offical in my own name you can tag by giving your name' docker tag ubuntu balaubuntu after the tag the image is created on your own name to push docker push balaubuntu.
+  first you need to tag the image

+  docker tag name orginalimage name

+  for ex  i need to make ubuntu offical in my own name you can tag by giving your name

+  docker tag ubuntu balaubuntu

+  after the tag the image is created on your own name

+  to push

+  docker push balaubuntu.

   # to get a image from the running container.